liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/01-generating-an-application-intro.markdown

 Because Gradle automatically manages dependencies for you, it may take a while for your project to be created the first time, as its dependencies must be downloaded from the Internet.
-Once it's done, you have a project named `Guestbook`.
+Once it's done, you have a project named `guestbook-web`.
 The `mvcportlet` template configured the project with the proper dependencies and generated all the files you need to get started:

 - The portlet class (in the package you specified)
 - JSP files (in `/src/main/resources`)